 You really do feel so enveloped in nature as the snow capped mountains close in around you.
 The views from every angle are staggering, the photos hardly do it justice (though I’ve tried my best) and we were very lucky to enjoy calm and clear conditions to see the spectacular blue ice up close.

-It’s worth mentioning that there are toilet facilities in the gift shop and near the glacier (at the troll-cars stop) and plenty of signage in English and Norwegian that share interesting facts about the Briksdal glacier and Jostedalsbreen National Park.
+It’s good to know that there are toilet facilities in the gift shop and near the glacier (at the troll-car stop) and plenty of signage in English and Norwegian that share interesting facts about the Briksdal glacier and Jostedalsbreen National Park.